jnxc1234567890/jnxc1234567890.github.io/content/lecture_notes/ECE120/ECE120 Lecture 7.md

 ## Floating Points are Tricky!
-As we have shown [[Lectures/ECE120/Lecture 4#Danger in floating point numbers|before]], floating point numbers are tricky to handle.
+As we have shown [[lecture_notes/ECE120/ECE120 Lecture 4#Danger in floating point numbers|before]], floating point numbers are tricky to handle.
 Here is an example in C Programming:

 Suppose we wish to find $\int^{1}_{-1}{(x^{2}+2x+3)} \mathrm{d}x$ by using C Programming.